mikeyq6/DMC/README.md

 `brew install sdl2_ttf`

 # Building
-Build from the command line with the following:
+Switch to the Strump directory and build from the command line with the following:
-* `make` - to build the release version
+* `make release` - to build the release version
 * `make debug` - for the debug version

 # In-application commands